ebarylko/ebarylko.github.io/content/md/posts/2023-05-9-setting-up-project.md

 ## Setting up the template

-To set up the skeleton of the project I used the day8/re-frame-template library, and I ran the command ` lein new re-frame haggadah +garden +kondo +github-actions +cider +10x +re-frisk +routes`.
+To set up the skeleton of the project I used the day8/re-frame-template library, and I ran the command ` lein new re-frame haggadah +garden +kondo +github-actions +cider +10x +re-frisk`.
 This generated a base for my application, including the libraries listed in the `+name` portion of the command.
 For more information on each of these libraries, click [here](https://github.com/day8/re-frame-template).

 ## Setting up firebase